From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Introduction and motivation

 This difference scales linearly with the expert's report for the quadratic rule.
 Meanwhile, for the logarithmic rule, the difference changes more slowly than for the quadratic rule for probabilities in the middle, but much more quickly at the extremes.
 Informally speaking, this means that the logarithmic rule indicates a preference (of the elicitor) for high precision close to $0$ and $1$, while the quadratic rule indicates a more even preference for precision across $[0, 1]$.
 Put another way, an elicitor who chooses to use the logarithmic scoring rule renders a judgment that the probabilities $0.01$ and $0.001$ are quite different; one who uses the quadratic rule indicates that these probabilities are very similar.\\

 On its surface, the \emph{elicitation} of forecasts has seemingly little to do with their \emph{aggregation}.
 However, given that the choice of scoring rule implies a subjective judgment about how different probabilities compare to one another, it makes sense to apply this judgment to the aggregation of forecasts as well.
-For example, if the logarithmic scoring rule accurately reflects a principal's preferences, how does that value judgment inform how that principal should aggregate multiple forecasts?
-This brings us to the main focus of our paper: namely, we prove a novel correspondence between proper scoring rules and opinion pooling methods.